Skip to main content

 Floating groups cannot be maximized.
 Calling maximize function on groups in these states will have no effect.

 Dockview has built-in support for floating groups.
-Each floating container can contain a single group with many panels and you can have as many floating containers as needed.
-You cannot dock multiple groups together in the same floating container.
+Each floating container hosts its own nested layout, so you can dock multiple groups together inside a single floating container, and you can have as many floating containers as needed.

 Options